Arts & Culture

 La Peña Gallery

 In 1981, sisters Lidia and Cynthia Pérez created La Peña Gallery to integrate the arts into their community.
-Its mission is to support artistic development, provide exposure to emerging artists, musicians, poets and performers, and to introduce Austin residents and visitors to Latino art.
+Its mission is to support artistic development, provide exposure to emerging artists, musicians, poets and performers, and to introduce Austin residents and visitors to Latinx art.

 Founded in 1984 by artists Sylvia Orozco, Sam Coronado and Pio Pulido, the Mexic-Arte Museum brings the art and culture of Mexico to Texas.
 Located on Congress Avenue, the museum hosts innovative and vibrant exhibitions dedicated to cultural enrichment and education.
 Hit up the museum store for cool collectibles like Frida trinkets and Día de los Muertos stickers.